 Finally, note that if you may be using Commandbox, it's very easy to update the Java underlying that (and even allow it to keep your Java automatically updated).
 See the docs page on that.

-But again, if you're just interested to "get it done" for updating the CF underlying CF, I can help with this.
+But again, if you're just interested to "get it done" (updating the Java underlying CF, quickly and safely), I can help with this.

 • Updating the ColdFusion PMT: